OwenTrokeBillard/vf2/README.md

 Subgraph matching is the task of finding instances of a query graph within a larger data graph.
 It is useful when searching for patterns in a graph structure, such as relationships within a social network.
-It is a fundamental problem with applications in pattern recognition, databases, security, and biochemistry.
+It is a fundamental problem in graph theory with applications in pattern recognition, databases, security, and biochemistry.

 # What is subgraph isomorphism?